 A visit to the Philippines capital city is not complete if you do not revisit Manila's rich cultural history.
-The city's past is primarily dominated by the remnants of the Spanish colonial era which can be quickly toured without any problems.
-You just have to visit Manila's Intramuros where you can leisurely walk around numerous ruins, churches, schools and mansions such as the Casa Manila.
-These structures date back to the Spanish colonial times, with few sites faithfully restored to its former glory and other building sites just lay in ruins.
-A walled city, Intramuros houses several museums which showcase works of art and various types of furniture, giving you an idea on what it was like living within the walled city centuries ago.
-Among these museums is Casa Manila, which is located just beside the San Agustin church which also maintains its own church museum.
+The city's past is primarily dominated by the Spanish colonial era's remnants, which can be quickly toured without any problems.
+You have to visit Manila's Intramuros, where you can leisurely walk around numerous ruins, churches, schools, and mansions such as the Casa Manila.The structures within Intramuros, including the Casa Manila, date back to the Spanish colonial times, with few sites faithfully restored to their former glory and other building sites just lay in ruins.
+A walled city, Intramuros houses several museums which showcase works of art and various types of furniture, giving you an idea of what it was like living within the walled city centuries ago.
+Among these museums is Casa Manila, located just beside the San Agustin church, which also maintains its own church museum.

 Exploring Intramuros for a day will take you back to the old Manila, which is reminiscent of the 16th century.
 In this old walled city, you can walk around neighboring Fort Santiago, which used to be Rajah Soliman's government seat before the Spanish arrived in Manila.
 Just a short walk from Fort Santiago is the Manila Cathedral which was built in 1571.
 This Roman Catholic Church also houses the biggest organ in Asia.
 At the back of Manila Cathedral, you can find the Casa Manila Museum just a few buildings away.
 This is a 19th-century Spanish colonial mansion that lets you see how the gentry during the Spanish era lived in opulence.
 Casa Manila is a three-story house full of antique furniture and handicrafts from the Spanish period, from the 16th to 19th century.